CBEP-SoCB-Details/CBEP_OA/Derived_Data/Data_Review_And_Filtering.md

 to exclude from further analysis.

-Sudden drops in pH to unlikely levels are one potential sign of problems wit hthe data.
+Sudden drops in pH to unlikely levels are one potential sign of problems with the data.
 Another sign is if the calculated alkalinity associated with a low pH observation is unreasonable for sea water (say below about 1000).